 Use margins to maintain a set distance between an element and the edges of the container it’s docked to.
-Margins can be set in pixels (px) or percent (%).
+From the Inspector panel, under Margins, choose your desired value in pixels (px) or percent (%).
 You can also add margins to the sides of an element that isn’t docked.
 These margins act like a buffer between the element and the container or gridlines around it.

 Start these exercises on the desktop breakpoint (1001px & Up).